 9.5.3 Subcontractor Insurance.
 Before permitting any Subcontractor to perform any Work, Contractor shall obtain a certificate of insurance from each such Subcontractor reasonably acceptable to Contractor, evidencing insurance in such amounts and against such risks as is prudent in light of the work to be performed by such Subcontractor, and subject to the commercial availability of such insurance and commensurate with normal practices in the location where such Work is performed.

-9.5.4 Compliance with Insurance.
-Contractor and its directors, officers, representatives, agents and employees shall comply with all the terms of the policies of insurance referred to in Section 9.2 and in any Delay in Start-Up and Business Interruption insurance obtained by Owner.
-Contractor and its directors, officers, representatives, agents and employees shall comply with the procedures for claims notification and administration under the aforesaid insurance policies and shall not do or omit to do anything which might render voidable policies of insurance or entitle insurers to avoid liability thereunder.
-Contractor shall ensure that all Major Subcontracts shall include provisions in the same terms as this Section 9.5.4.

-9.5.5 Insurance Surveyor.
+9.5.4 Insurance Surveyor.
 The costs of the insurance surveyor shall be paid by Owner.

 ARTICLE 10